CalCOFI/rCRUX/README.md

 ```

-You can test your nt blast databaseusing the following command:
+You can test your nt blast database using the following command:

 ```
 blastdbcmd -db '/Users/limeybean/Dropbox/CRUX_2.0/ncbi_nt/nt' -dbtype nucl -entry MN937193.1 -range 499-633